-This was the source of my first disgrace, for, instead of complying with these offers of the Cardinal and with the entreaties of the Grand Master, urging me to go and make my court to him, I returned the most trifling excuses and apologies-one time I pretended to be sick and went into the country.
-In short, I did enough to let them see that I did not care to be a dependent on the Cardinal de Richelieu, who was certainly a very great man, but had this particular trait in his genius - to take notice of trifles.
-Of this he gave me the following instance: The history of the conspiracy of John Louis de Fiesque,1 which I had written at eighteen years of age, being conveyed by Boisrobert into the Cardinal's hands, he was heard to say, in the presence of Marshal d'Estrées and M. de Senneterre, "This is a dangerous genius."
+This was the source of my first disgrace, for, instead of complying with these offers of the Cardinal and with the entreaties of the Grand Master, urging me to go and make my court to him, I returned the most trifling excuses and apologies; one time I pretended to be sick and went into the country.
+In short, I did enough to let them see that I did not care to be a dependent on the Cardinal de Richelieu, who was certainly a very great man, but had this particular trait in his genius,-to take notice of trifles.
+Of this he gave me the following instance: The history of the conspiracy of Jean Louis de Fiesque,-[Author of "The Conspiracy of Genoa."
+He was drowned on the 1st of January, 1557.]- which I had written at eighteen years of age, being conveyed by Boisrobert into the Cardinal's hands, he was heard to say, in the presence of Marechal d'Estrees and M. de Senneterre, "This is a dangerous genius."
 This was told my father that very night by M. de Senneterre, and I took it as spoken to myself.